cubic9com/crowpanel-5.79_weather-display/README.md

     - In the right Editor Group, click `Open Project` in the `PIO HOME` tab.
     - Select the cloned `crowpanel-5.79_weather-display` project folder.

-1. Make a copy of `config.template.h`, name it `config.h`, and configure it as follows.
+1. Find the `config.template.h` file.
+Make a copy of it and rename the copy to `config.h`.

+1. Open this new `config.h` file and modify the following lines with your own details:
     ```cpp
     // 2.4 GHz WiFi Configurations
     #define WIFI_SSID "your WiFi SSID"